There's been a lot of buzz about titanium cookware in the past few years. But what exactly is titanium cookware?

 Turns out, "titanium cookware" can mean several completely different things (click on the links to see examples on Amazon):

 - It can be camping cookware--prized for its lightness, but not good for daily cookware.

-- It can be clad stainless cookware with a titanium cooking surface (rather than a 18/10 stainless), great for people with a nickel sensitivity.
+- It can be clad stainless cookware with a titanium-reinforced stainless steel cooking surface (316Ti rather than 18/10).

 - It can be nonstick cookware with a titanium reinforced cooking surface.

 - It can be cookware with the external surface reinforced with titanium for extra strength.

 - It can be marketing jargon meaning "durable" without any actual titanium in the cookware.

 - It can refer to the color of the cookware.

 This article is about nonstick cookware with a titanium-reinforced cooking surface: What it is, what makes it different from other nonstick cookware, and the best nonstick titanium cookware to buy.
 In fact, this article is about nonstick skillets, because that is really the only type of nonstick cookware that anyone needs.